jedick/plotmydata/README.md

 The aim of this project is to build an intuitive conversational interface to powerful plotting function.
 To do this, we are engineering an ecosystem of AI agents and tools that can make plots, generate random numbers, and run R code.

-A data-first approach to AI development using known-good traces as evaluation baselines ensures that the system works as expected.
+A test-driven approach to AI development using known-good traces as evaluation baselines ensures that the system works as expected.
 It's made with industry-standard components, supporting different models and scalable deployment options.

 ![AI agent uses R `rbinom` function in response to "Simulate 100 coin tosses and count the number of heads."](https://chnosz.net/guest/plotmydata/rbinom.png)

-## Overview

-We use [Docker Compose] to connect an [Agent Development Kit] client to an MCP server from the [mcptools] package running in an [R environment].

-- Model Context Protocol (MCP) allows AI agents to interact with external tools in a client-server setup.
-- Docker Compose supports definitions of containerized AI agents and one or more MCP servers (through Docker MCP Gateway) for scalable and secure deployment.
-- R offers many statistical functions that can be exposed through an MCP server with the mcptools package.

 ## Running the project